DinoChiesa/Apigee-Java-Xsd-Validation/README.md

 callout for Apigee Edge that does Validation of an XML document against an XSD.
 There's a built-in policy that does this; this callout is different in that it is a bit more flexible.

-* the person configuring the policy can specify the XSD sheet in a context variable.
+* The person configuring the policy can specify the XSD sheet in a context variable.
-  This is nice because it means the XSD can be dynamically determined at runtime.
+  This is nice because it means the XSD can be dynamically determined or loaded at runtime.
 * It is possible to specify an XSD source available at an HTTP endpoint
+* The error messages that get emitted are more verbose and informative.

 ## Disclaimer